|

 Includes

-If culture is positive, identification will be performed at an additional charge (CPT code(s): 87106 or 87107).
+If culture is positive, then identification will be performed at an additional charge (CPT code(s): 87106 or 87107).

 Preferred Specimen

-Swab in bacterial transport medium
+Swab collected in a bacterial transport medium

 Instructions

 Remove hairs with forceps, scrape skin or scalp scales, clip nails and include keratin scrapings.
 Cleanse skin with alcohol before scraping.
 Cleanse feet and hands before collecting nails.
+Refrigeration is not recommended because it can inhibit dermatophytes.

 Transport Temperature